 For example, we must enter into pricing agreements with individual Member States in order to be reimbursed for KIMMTRAK in such Member States.
 For Germany, we had entered into a pricing agreement, which is subject to certain conditions, for KIMMTRAK that was published in September 2023.
-Because the sales of KIMMTRAK exceeded the orphan drug threshold (€30 million) in Germany in 2023, German law requires a new benefit assessment and renegotiation of the price.
-The outcome of the benefit assessment remained unchanged; the Federal Joint Committee (G-BA) granted KIMMTRAK a Considerable Added Benefit (published May 16, 2024).
-Price negotiations are ongoing and we cannot guarantee that the price of KIMMTRAK will not change in Germany.
+Because the sales of KIMMTRAK exceeded the orphan drug threshold (\in 30 million) in Germany in 2023, German law requires a medical benefit assessment and a new price renegotiation.
+We cannot guarantee that the price of KIMMTRAK will not change in Germany.
 Simultaneously with the renegotiation of pricing agreements in Germany, we are negotiating pricing agreements with other Member States, including France.
 Limitations on our ability to price KIMMTRAK, or our future product candidates, if approved, may have a significant impact on our results of operations.
 Further, an increasing number of European Union and other foreign countries use prices for medicinal products established in other countries as "reference prices" to help determine the price of the product in their own territory.
 Consequently, a downward trend in prices of medicinal products in some countries could contribute to similar downward trends elsewhere.